 Fetal Development Milestones This Week

-The fingernails continue to grow on those little fingers and toes, and may even be longer than the edge come their birth day.
+The nails continue to grow on those little fingers and toes, and may even be longer than the edge come their birthday.

 If you have any questions or concerns with the amount of weight you or your baby have gained during this time, be sure to discuss those with your health care practitioner.

 Be sure to keep open communication with your partner during this time.
-Remember that a low libido is common and normal at this stage and will continue to be common and normal long after yoyur baby is born, especially if you breastfeed.
-That is not to say that no new mom has a desire for sex, but very many experience a lower drive.
-To learn more about sex after pregnancy, click here.
+Remember that low libido is common and normal at this stage and will continue to be common and normal long after your baby is born, especially if you breastfeed.
+That is not to say that no new mom has a desire for sex, but very many experience lower drive.
+To learn more about libido after pregnancy, click here.